armanriazi/rust-all-in-one-2022-archived/README.md

 # Rust-All-In-One

 # **Converted to a private modular repository with more than 400 samples of a few books/references**
-> This repository have got more than 400 sample that collected more than 6 significant reference.
+> _This repository have got more than 400 sample that collected more than 6 significant reference.
 I made a customize online book that contains md-files and you can search for any gathered concept.
-I was wondering if you want it please contact me.
-To gain access online book has value of 200$.
+I was wondering if you want it please contact me_. **To gain access online book has value of 200$.**

 ### Included All Toturials(Important Sections)